zhouzypaul/onager/README.md

 By Cameron Allen & Neev Parikh

-(My fork is optimized to run on the Berkeley BRC cluster)
+Edit 1: My fork is optimized to run on the Berkeley BRC cluster Edit 2: Added `+unique_arg` option to `prelaunch` to allow for unique arguments to be passed to each command (this doesn't work with +tag yet)
 -----

 ## Installation